1956 Indianapolis 500

-The 1956 race is also known in Indy 500 lore as "Cagle's Miracle."
+The 1956 race is also known in Indy 500 lore as "Cagle's Miracle".
 Torrential rains pummeled the Speedway in the days leading up to the race.
 The track was full of standing water, access tunnels were completely flooded, and the infield was a muddy quagmire.
 The conditions threatened to postpone or outright cancel the race.
-Speedway superintendent Clarence Cagle supervised a massive cleanup effort, in which hundreds of thousands of gallons of water were pumped out of the tunnels and the infield.
+Speedway superintendent Clarence Cagle supervised a massive cleanup effort, in which hundreds of thousands of gallons of water were pumped out of the tunnels and out of the infield.
 Cagle and his crew worked non-stop for 48 hours straight, some without sleep, and had the track ready just in time for race morning.

+The race was slowed by a then-record eleven yellow caution light periods which totaled 1 hour, 11 minutes, and 15 seconds.
+The race was described by veteran sportswriters as "a series of sprint races between yellow lights".
+Pat Flaherty led a total of 127 laps en route to victory; taking the lead for good on lap 76.
+Sam Hanks - the popular veteran still searching for his first "500" victory - came home second, just 20 seconds behind.
+Hanks charged during the second half, but the numerous cautions stymied his chances to catch up to much less pass Flaherty.
+No less than twelve cars were involved in crashes or spins, including Dick Rathmann, who took the checkered flag to finish 5th, only to wreck in turn 1 on his cool down lap.
+Blown tires were the culprit for several of the incidents.